 Given the diverse nature of the fields in which dissertations are written and the wide variety of topics that are explored, it is impossible to designate an ideal length for the dissertation.
 A long dissertation is not necessarily better than a shorter one since the value and scale of the dissertation topic ultimately depends on the quality of its thought and the clarity of its exposition.
-Your dissertation supervisory committee will determine the appropriateness of these and other issues.
+Your dissertation committee will determine the appropriateness of these and other issues.

 Grades for a doctoral dissertation are recorded on the permanent record after completion and approval by the department/school and the Office of Graduate Studies.
-Grades will be either "S" for satisfactory or "U" for unsatisfactory.
+Grades will be either "S" for Satisfactory or "U" for Unsatisfactory.

 The dissertation is not considered to be a publication thus it may be published, in whole or in part, and either quoted or paraphrased, by giving appropriate credit to the relevant department/school, the Graduate College, and the University of Nebraska at Omaha.

 NOTE: The doctoral dissertation committee guides your progress toward the completion of the dissertation, but it is your responsibility to follow instructions on the preparation of the document and to observe filing deadlines.